drc-bsorenson/introtogithub/README.md

  2. Download and install [GitHub Desktop](https://desktop.github.com/)
  3. Optionally, you can also install [Git](https://git-scm.com/downloads) (I prefer Git Bash to Git Shell, but that's just me)
  4. Contact [Dave Moos](https://github.com/davemoos) and ask to be added to the Psychometrics GitHub team
- 5. You can now visit the [Psychometrics repository](https://github.com/DataRecognition/Corporation/Psychometrics)